metantonio/open-first-agent/readme.md

 ## Logging

+Each agent system maintains its own logs:

+### Cigar Agents
-Logs are written to `cigar_scraper.log` and include:
+- Logs are written to `cigar_scraper.log`
-- Scraping operations and results
-- Product matching details
-- Export operations
+- Includes scraping operations, product matching details, and export operations

+### Duck Browser Agent
+- Logs are displayed in the Chainlit UI
-- Error messages and stack traces
+- Includes search operations and result processing

 ## Contributing